-All data provided apart from regional breakdowns and the Māori and Pacific People's section is seasonally adjusted.
-It removes the seasonal component present when dealing with quarterly data.
+All data provided apart from regional, industry, age group and NEET breakdowns is seasonally adjusted.
+This process removes the seasonal component present when dealing with quarterly data.
 Seasonal patterns obscure the underlying behaviour of the series.
+For the unadjusted series, only annual changes are reported to avoid seasonal effects.